sandeepyadav10011995/LLD/TODO APP/Unicorn vs Gunicorn.md

 #### Unicorn and Gunicorn are both server software used to deploy web applications written in Python.
 ##### Here's a brief explanation of the difference between them:

-Unicorn is a web server that is designed to serve Ruby on Rails applications.
+__Unicorn__ is a web server that is designed to serve __Ruby on Rails applications__.
 While it is technically possible to use Unicorn with Python applications, it is not the best choice since it doesn't have native support for Python.

-On the other hand, Gunicorn (short for "Green Unicorn") is a Python Web Server Gateway Interface (WSGI) HTTP server.
+On the other hand, __Gunicorn (short for "Green Unicorn") is a Python Web Server Gateway Interface (WSGI) HTTP server__.
 It is specifically designed to serve Python web applications and is compatible with a variety of Python web frameworks, such as Django and Flask.
 Gunicorn can handle multiple requests concurrently and can be configured to scale horizontally by running multiple worker processes.